top of page

 CAPS I: Marketing & Communicating with the Aging-in-Place Client

-This first course focuses on the human side of the business—how to communicate effectively, ethically, and compassionately with aging clients and their families.
+The first course focuses on the human side of the work - how to communicate compassionately, ethically, and effectively with aging clients and their families.

 You’ll learn how to: